Ayush-0404/OS_CSE231/README.md

 every folder cover different aspects.
 (Memory Management System) - have readme in each folder.

-more to be included soon.
+More to be included soon.
 multithreading, pipelining and realted topic work.

 1. Memory Management Systems